uktrade/stream-read-xbrl/docs/how-data-is-extracted.md

 </any-namespace:any-tag>
 ```

-In this case, the `balance_sheet_name` column will have a Python date object corresponding to 31 May 2022.
+In this case, the `balance_sheet_date` column will have a Python date object corresponding to 31 May 2022.

 ### Name attribute value

-The column `balance_sheet_name` can alternatively be extracted from `BalanceSheetDate` tags.
+The column `balance_sheet_date` can alternatively be extracted from `BalanceSheetDate` tags.
 For example.

 ```xml
 <bus:BalanceSheetDate>